bandsintown/gaia/README.md

  - `TERRAFORM_IN_DOCKER`: Define if Terraform runs in Docker
  - `TERRAFORM_VERSION`: The Terraform version (default: `latest`)

-Gaia is using the [official Terraform Docker image](https://store.docker.com/community/images/hashicorp/terraform) by default, but it's possible to define a custom Docker images setting:
+Gaia is using the [official Terraform Docker image](https://store.docker.com/community/images/hashicorp/terraform) by default, but it's possible to define a custom Docker image setting:

  - `TERRAFORM_DOCKER_IMAGE`: The Docker image used to run Terraform. (default: `hashicorp/terraform`)